 So this year, let’s prove once and for all that a vegan Thanksgiving dinner can be just as good – if not better – than a traditional turkey-centric spread.

 Here are my favorite vegan appetizer ideas that will set the bar high for the rest of your vegan Thanksgiving dinner.

 (Pro-tip: these can double as some truly amazing side dishes.)

 1. Vegan Holiday Hummus

 Recipe and image from Well and Full.

 If you’re in a rush, just empty a bag of vegan pita chips on a plate and you’ll be good to go.
-But if you’re feeling ambitious, roasted vegetables pair excellently with this sweet-and-savory hummus (we especially recommend cauliflower or broccolini).
+But if you’re feeling ambitious, roasted vegetables pair excellently with this sweet-and-savory hummus (I especially recommend cauliflower or broccolini).